OBJECTIVES OF THE POLICY

 TRANSFER OF PERSONAL DATA

-Personal Data shall not be transferred to a country or territory outside the European Union unless that country or territory ensures an adequate level of protection for the ‘rights and freedoms’ of data subjects in relation to the processing data of personal.
+Personal Data shall not be transferred to a country or territory outside the United Kingdom unless that country or territory ensures an adequate level of protection for the ‘rights and freedoms’ of data subjects in relation to the processing data of personal.

 Specifically, controllers are required to maintain necessary documentation of all processing operations, implement appropriate security measures, perform DPIAs (Data Processing Impact Assessment), comply with requirements for prior notifications, or approval from supervisory authorities and appoint a Data Protection Officer if required.